So you want to make money with social media marketing this year?

 Look for businesses that meet the following four criteria:

-- Established business that have been around for more than 5 years
+An established business that has been around for more than 5 years

-- A willingness to invest into advertising for their business
+A willingness to invest in advertising for their business

 The following businesses have high ticket offers: